 But Betty’s struggle didn’t end there.
-On 1st February 2018 Betty left her little ‘home’ and Liverpool Women’s Neonatal Intenssive Care Unit family (amazing nurses, doctors and friends), to begin the next stage of her journey at Alder Hey Children’s Hospital.
+On 1st February 2018 Betty left Liverpool Women’s Neonatal Intensive Care Unit, to begin the next stage of her journey at Alder Hey Children’s Hospital.
 A couple of weeks later and Betty was rushed to theatre for an emergency tracheostomy after she suddenly stopped breathing.
 Betty astounded her parents yet again and bounced right back.

 Determined to reunite their family and bring Betty home to be with her brother and sister, Stanley and Martha, Betty’s parents, helped by the dedicated team of professionals at Alder Hey, trained as quickly as they could to have the knowledge and skills to deal with her tracheostomy and other medical needs.

 Betty finally went home for the first time after 13 months in hospital.

 Betty’s dad, Phil, said “Betty is just amazing.
 She is the most delightful, placid and brave little girl.
 A nurse once said to us, ‘Betty brings out the best in people’.
 Phil continued “Betty’s journey will continue and the remarkable NHS that saved her countless times will continue on this road with her.
 Betty is our little miracle and no matter what comes we will all continue to love her with everything we have and with utter joy and immense gratitude to those that never gave up on her and gave us this most precious gift.”